EU-Mexico TRADE RELATIONS

 • The EU is Mexico's third trade partner

-• Mexico is the EU's 21rst trade partner
+• Mexico is the EU's 15th trade partner

-• Main EU exports to Mexico: machinery, transport equipment and chemicals
+• Main EU exports to Mexico: machinery & transport equipment, chemicals and manufactured goods.

-• Main Mexican exports to the EU: crude oil, machinery and transport equipment.
+• Main Mexican exports to the EU: machinery & transport equipment, mineral fuels, lubricants and manufactured articles.

 EU-MEXICAN TRADE RELATIONS IN NUMBERS

-Although the main foreign investor remains the US, with 46% of total FDI over the last 10 years, the EU follows closely with more than 40% (and was first in 2010 with 62%, more than half of which was the Heineken investment).
-The European countries investing most in Mexico are Spain (39.5% of EU), the Netherlands (36.5%), Great Britain (8.5%) and Germany (4.7%).
-The accumulated flow since 2000 has been USD 102.6 billion, primarily directed to services, notably financial and tourism, followed by the manufacturing sector.
-In 2011 EU investment has been less important than previous years, probably due to the economic / financial crisis in Europe.Source:Mexican Ministry of Economy.
+Although the main foreign investor remains the US, with 49% of total FDI over the last 15 years, the EU follows closely with 37.8% (it was first in 2010 and 2013 with 62% and 57% respectively).
+The accumulated flow since 2000 totals USD 156 billion, primarily directed to services, notably financial and tourism, followed by the manufacturing sector.
+In 2015 the EU invested 7.3 billion USD in Mexico , but with the european investment announcements in the automotive sector made over 2015, it can be expected to rebound the two following years.